A popstar so famous she only needs one name, Madonna celebrates her 60th birthday this month.

 49. Additionally, four of Madonna’s hits have been recorded for movies she didn’t star in: Live To Tell (At Close Range, starring then-husband Sean Penn); I’ll Remember (With Honors); Beautiful Stranger (Austin Powers 2); Masterpiece (W.E. which Madonna actually directed)

-50. 1993’s Deeper and Deeper was Madonna’s first single to miss the Top 5 in eight years.
+50. 1987’s The Look of Love was Madonna’s first single to miss the Top 5 since her early days.

 51. Hung Up contained a sample of ABBA’s Gimme!
 Gimme!
 Gimme! and managed to outchart it – Hung Up was a Number 1 but Gimme!
 Gimme!
 Gimme! peaked at 3.